Key Information for Parents

 During KS2, the children will continue to receive daily phonics/spelling lessons and work on the ‘Extended Code’ at a polysyllabic level.
 Phonics is also embedded across the curriculum to develop vocabulary and spelling knowledge.

-Progress is tracked regularly by the class teacher and ‘keep up’ and ‘catch up’ interventions are enforced to support those who are not making the expected progress.
+Progress is tracked regularly by the class teacher and ‘keep up’ and ‘catch up’ interventions are put in place to support those who are not making the expected progress.
 The phonics leader will oversee this to ensure that year groups are progressing in line with national expectations.

 Year 1 children take part in a statutory “phonics screening check” in June.

-Our Behaviour and Anti-Bullying Policy can be found on the sidebar of the page.
+Our Behaviour and Anti-Bullying Policy can be found in the Key Policies section of the website.

 The Public Sector Equality Duty Information (PSED)